-For Android: The evaluator shall verify that the application uses at least one of javax.crypto.KeyGenerator class or the java.security.SecureRandom class or /dev/random or /dev/urandom.
+For Android: The evaluator shall verify that the application uses at least one of javax.crypto.KeyGenerator class or the java.security.SecureRandom class or/dev/random or/dev/urandom.

-For Windows: The evaluator shall verify that BCryptGenRandom or CryptGenRandom API is used for classic desktop applications.
-The evaluator shall verify that the System.Random API is used for Windows Universal Applications.
+For Windows: The evaluator shall verify that rand\s, RtlGenRandom, BCryptGenRandom, or CryptGenRandom API is used for classic desktop applications.
+The evaluator shall verify the application uses the RNGCryptoServiceProvider class or derives a class from System.
+Security.
+Cryptography.
+RandomNumberGenerator API for Windows Universal Applications.
+It is only required that the API is called/invoked, there is no requirement that the API be used directly.
 In future versions of this document, CryptGenRandom may be removed as an option as it is no longer the preferred API per vendor documentation.